tianocore-docs/edk2-FdfSpecification/3_edk_ii_fdf_file_format/34_[defines]_section.md

 can be created by a developer and is an input to the EDK II build tool parsing utilities.
 Elements may appear in any order within this section.

-The code for this version of the FDF specification is "0x0001001A" and new versions of this specification must increment the minor (001A) portion of the specification code for backward compatible changes, and increment the major number for non-backward compatible specification changes.
+The code for this version of the FDF specification is "0x0001001B".
+New versions of this specification must increment the minor (001B) portion of the specification code for backward-compatible changes, and increment the major specification number for non-backward-compatible changes.

-This revision of the specification adds FMP Capsule support.
-Any FDF file that uses this feature must use the 0x0001001A FDF_SPECIFICATION value.
+This revision of the specification adds support for multiple binaries in an FV or Capsule RAW FILE statement.
+Any FDF file that uses this feature must use the value `0x0001001B` in the `FDF_SPECIFICATION` statement.
 Older FDF files that do not use this feature do not need to update the value.

 Conditional statements may be used anywhere within this section.